 👉 Check out our full guide to the Lisdoonvarna Matchmaking Festival and find out exactly what to expect for this year.

-While exploring County Clare, also visit:
+While exploring County Clare, we highly recommend visiting the following:

 - Doolin – most beautiful village in Ireland